-Cloud-free imagery of the California coastline is available about every 1-3 months during the time series.
+Cloud-free imagery of the coastline is available about every 1 - 3 months during the time series.
 This frequency increases when multiple satellites are acquiring imagery.
 We take the mean of all area/biomass estimates within a season (3-months quarters).
-The current version of the dataset includes 11 Landsat scenes, which cover the entire coastline of California, including the offshore Channel Islands.
+The current version of the dataset includes 25 Landsat scenes, which cover the entire coastline of California, Oregon, Washington, and Baja California, including offshore islands.
 The dataset is provided as a netCDF file that includes the mean kelp canopy area (bull kelp and giant kelp) and biomass (giant kelp) of every identified kelp containing pixel, for each season, from 1984 - 2020, along with relevant metadata.